Fort Bragg sergeant accused in killing of another soldier

-An Army sergeant at Fort Bragg, N.C. remains in custody after she was arrested in the May 7 shooting death of another female soldier.
+An Army sergeant at Fort Bragg, N.C., is in custody after she was arrested in the May 7 shooting death of another female soldier.

-Police in Fayetteville, N.C., said the accused assailant, 26-year-old Tiara Vinson, fatally shot Keila Horton, 22, outside a home located about 10 miles southeast of Fort Bragg.
+Police in Fayetteville said the accused assailant, 26-year-old Tiara Vinson, fatally shot Keila Horton, 22, outside a home about 10 miles southeast of Fort Bragg.

-Specialist Horton was rushed to an area hospital where she died from her wounds.
+Specialist Horton was rushed to an area hospital, where she died from her wounds.
 Sgt.
 Vinson was arrested and has been charged with first-degree murder and discharging a firearm into an occupied vehicle, police said.

 The motive in the slaying remains under investigation.